mikkomattila/tindeq-progressor-rs/README.md

 ## Prerequisites

+- You need to have a Tindeq Progressor device and it must be turned on.
+One can be bought from [tindeq.com](https://tindeq.com/).
-Before you can build and run this project, you may need to install system dependencies required by the `btleplug` crate, depending on your operating system.
+- Before you can build and run this project, you may need to install system dependencies required by the `btleplug` crate, depending on your operating system.

 ## Usage